mhard1/blackjack_variation/README.md

 Basically, you are trying to get as close to 21 as possible every round, without busting.
 You have 5 rounds to achieve your best score, and you will get a grade based on your score.

-This game runs in python, and I recommend you use Pycharm to run it.
-Make sure you get the community edition.
+This game runs in python3.

-You can download PyCharm [here.](https://www.jetbrains.com/pycharm/download/)